Parler squeezed as Trump seeks new online megaphone

 "Every vendor, from text message services, to e-mail providers, to our lawyers all ditched us too on the same day," Matze said Sunday on Fox New Channel's "Sunday Morning Futures."
 He said while the company is trying to get back online as quickly as possible, it's "having a lot of trouble, because every vendor we talk to says they won't work with us, because, if Apple doesn't approve and Google doesn't approve, they won't."

-Losing access to the app stores of Google and Apple — whose operating systems power hundreds of millions of smartphones — severely limits Parler's reach, though it will continue to be accessible via web browser.
-Losing Amazon Web Services will mean Parler needs to scramble to find another web host, in addition to the re-engineering.
+Losing access to the app stores of Google and Apple — whose operating systems power hundreds of millions of smartphones — severely limits Parler's reach, though it had continued to be accessible via web browser.
+Losing Amazon Web Services means Parler needs to scramble to find another web host, in addition to the re-engineering.

 Trump may also launch his own platform.
 But that won't happen overnight, and free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans take stock of Wednesday's violent takeover of the U.S. Capitol by a Trump-incited mob.